 Within that context, incomprehensible as it may seem to many, consider the latest development coming out of Iran.

 Ayatollah Mezbah Yazdi wrote a book, The Islamic Revolution - Surges in Political Changes in History, for limited internal distribution (approximately 3,000) around the time of the Iranian elections.
 A copy of this book has surfaced and the Intelligence and Terrorism Information Center has translated the Farsi to English and released portions.
+On top of past hints of nuclear weapons ambitions by the most radical religious leaders and parts of the Islamic Revolutionary Guards Corps (IRGC), Yazdi suggests that Iran not only has the right to but must develop "a special kind of weapon," an unmistakable reference to nuclear weapons.
+Judge for yourself.

 "We have to produce the most advanced weapon inside the country, even if our enemies don't like it.
 There is no reason that they have the right to produce a certain special type of weapon, but that other countries not have that right" (The Islamic Revolution - Surges in Political Changes in History, p.
 337).